vaslabs/talos/README.md

 ```

-If you are using this library on an existing solution and you need to extract the akka circuit breaker you can do
+If you have an existing solution based on Akka circuit breaker and you can extract the circuit breaker like this.
 ```scala
     val akkaCB: CircuitBreaker = talosCircuitBreaker.circuitBreaker.unsafeRunSync()
 ```